Shadow of the Dragon (Garland novel)

-Overview of the Plot
+Plot

 The main character is Danny Vo or Vo Van Duong, a Vietnamese American living in Houston; he left Vietnam at age 6.
 His family is hosting a homecoming party for his eighteen-year-old cousin Sang Le, who was sentenced in a re-education camp, or prison, in Vietnam for many years.
 Sang Le was a refugee in Hong Kong before arriving in Houston.

 At the party, Sang Le meets a beautiful girl named Hong (meaning "Rose"; whom Danny rescued from the Cobras, a toan du dang (the Vietnamese name for a gang at the market)), and immediately falls in love with her while Hong sees Danny and falls in love with him.
 However, Danny already has a crush, an American girl named Tiffany Marie Schultz.

 At school, it is hard for Sang Le to learn English, and as a result, he cannot understand his teachers; therefore he gets poor grades.
 The only subject he enjoys is art, where his teacher acknowledges him as one of the best students she has ever had.
 Danny is also struggling with American and Vietnamese life, with himself wanting American culture more while her parents and family pressure him into a traditional Vietnamese lifestyle.

 His relationship with Tiffany is going well after they admit they both like each other.
-Sang Le eventually quits school and joins a Vietmanese street gang called the Cobras, whose leader Sang Le relates to.
+Sang Le eventually quits school and joins a Vietnamese street gang called the Cobras, whose leader Sang Le relates to.
 He repeatedly comes home late, lying about where he is and coming home with several hundred dollars a night.
 He says he is using the money to pay back Danny's family for bringing him to America, but he does not want to tell them where the money is coming from.

 Tiffany eventually agrees to go on a date with Danny alone, but because she has to take care of her brother who has disabilities, she was not able to until her mother took the night shed as a nurse.
 When Danny takes her to her door, Tiffany's brother with his skinhead gang viciously beat him.